 Some jobs are just obviously dangerous.
-If you spend your days climbing into burning buildings, chasing bad guys, or making a living from driving in traffic all day, your risk while being on the clock go up significantly compared to the average worker.
+If you spend your days climbing into burning buildings, chasing bad guys, or driving in traffic, your health risk while on the clock goes up significantly compared to the average worker.
 However, other jobs have more hidden but equally sinister side effects.
-You might have a slim chance of having a gun pointed in your direction or suffering from a serious work injury, but the cancer risk your position has could be equally as threatening.
+For most employees, there’s only a slim chance of having a gun pointed in your direction at work.
+But your job’s cancer risk could be equally as threatening.

 With the increase of safety regulations at state and federal levels over the past few decades, the rate of workplace-related cancers has gone down significantly, the American Cancer Society reports.
 Only about 4% of cancer patients in the United States can trace the origin of the disease to occupational exposure to cancer-causing substances, or carcinogens.
 However, those carcinogens can sometimes take decades to surface, meaning people who worked in various industries 40 years ago might just now be reaping the consequences of being exposed to certain toxins.